-Eduardo Drummond is a Partner at Signium Brazil, responsible for Consumer & Retail.
+Eduardo Drummond is a Managing Partner at Signium Brazil, responsible for Consumer & Retail.
 Eduardo has a solid experience in Executive Search for the past ten years.
-He has worked in top leadership positions in different business areas and sectors of th...
+He has worked in top leadership positions in different business areas and sect...

 22 November 2022

 In recent years, concern about the environment and other issues related to ESG has grown considerably; with a virtually unanimous debate coming from experts that if we do nothing today, we will certainly leave a planet in a calamitous condition for our children and grandchildren.
 As a result, renewable energy has never been so topical; and Brazil is one of the great wind and solar energy sources, which have a lower cost due to the high levels of sunlight and night winds, especially in the Northeast of the country.

 In the energy matrix chart updated monthly by ANEEL (National Agency of Electric Energy, Brazil), solar energy already holds third position, second only to hydro and wind power.
 The capacity for installation and generation of new solar plants has been growing exponentially in recent years, with an average growth rate of over 120% per year.

 Since Brazil installed its first solar plant in 2011 in the Ceará region, the installation costs of distributed power generation have been reducing dramatically, mainly due to the publication of the Brazilian Normative Resolution 482 (RN/482) in 2012 which started allowing consumers to generate their own energy, connected to the distribution network.
 In addition, with the start of the new sectoral rules regarding the gradual charging of distribution costs as of 2023; projects to install new solar plants have been increasing more and more.
 Plant installs until January 2023, will be exempt from this charge until 2045, optimizing the payback of the investment.